Book of Mormon Genealogy Chart – Vertical format

 Some have asked about how to print a copy of the Book of Mormon Genealogy Chart.
 The vertical chart is so large (approximately 2 feet wide by 4 feet tall, actual final size is 24 inches by 49 inches) that if you print it off on a sheet of 8.5 X 11 inch paper, the text is far too small to read.

 Before you print a copy at a copy shop, please be aware the chart is so tall (about 2 feet wide and 4 feet tall) that it is hard to conveniently read on the wall.

 This “vertical” version can be printed by “copy shops”.
 For example, you can download the pdf file to a USB drive or CD and carry it to a copy shop to be printed.
 Here in Stillwater Oklahoma, we use Federal Express / Kinkos.
-Our local Kinkos prints it for something less than $10 including tax in black and white.
+Our local FedEx Office (Kinkos) prints it for something in the neighborhood of $10 in black and white.
 Ask your local copy shop for a price.
 Just be sure to ask for Black and White.
 If they print it in color, it will be very expensive.
 You can tape the Book of Mormon Genealogy Chart to a piece of cardboard and lean it up against something to view, or just fold it up like a road map.
 If you are really interested in tacking it to a wall, or framing it, we suggest you consider the “horizontal” version.
 It is easier to read at eye level.

 How the Book of Mormon Genealogy Chart Was Created

 For those who may be interested in how we created the chart, please see Behind the Scenes:Creating the Book of Mormon Genealogy Chart.

 Thank you for sharing.
 I teach Gospel Doctrine and I am so excited to show this chart!